elotroalex/chiens/_texts/translation.md

 [8]({{site.baseurl}}/chiens/p008.html){:.pagetitle}

 - {:.pr.i} and I am young.
 I am plush with youth, with a childhood prior to doors and windows, with a childhood of libations and offerings over my eyes, over the hours.
-On my cheek hangs a dry lake, weeping for the trees of Judea bathed in crocuses and
+A dry lake hangs on my cheek, weeping for the trees of Judea bathed in crocuses and
 - anemones
 - I am naked.
 - I am naked on the stones.